Freedom of religion in Indonesia: Conflicts over minority houses of worship

-Suppression of Ahmadiyya
+Ahmadiyya community

+A 2008 government decree bans both proselytizing by the Ahmadi Muslim community and vigilantism against the Ahmadiyya; in 2022, the government announced it would look at changes to this ban.

 In 2010, controversy over the Ahmadiyya continued with hardline groups renewing attacks and demanding that the government disband the Ahmadiyya.
 Rallies continued throughout the country both for and against a ban.
 Civil rights activists, members of the Presidential Advisory Council, and leaders from Muhammadiyah and Nadhlatul Ulama continued to assert that any such ban would be unconstitutional and contrary to the principles of Islam.

+In 2022, the Ahmadiyya community constructed six new mosques; they also completed the rebuilding of the Miftahul Huda Mosque in Kalimantan, which had been destroyed by a mob in September 2021.

 Suppression of Shi'a

 Tajul Muluk, a Shi'a Muslim religious leader from East Java, was sentenced on 12 July 2012, to two years' imprisonment for blasphemy by the Sampang District Court in Sampang Regency, East Java's Madura island.
 Tajul Muluk was displaced with over 300 other Shi'a villagers on 29 December 2011, when an anti-Shi'a mob of some 500 people attacked and burned houses, a boarding school and a Shi'a place of worship in Nangkernang village, Sampang.
 Only one person was charged and sentenced to three months’ imprisonment for the attacks.
 Afterwards most of the Shi'a displaced by the attack returned to Nangkrenang village.
 But Tajul Muluk and about 20 other villagers, including his family, were prevented from returning to the village by the attackers, who reportedly threatened to kill them if they returned, and by the police.

 On 1 January 2012 a religious decree (fatwa) was issued by the Sampang branch of the Indonesian Ulema Council (MUI) about what they described as Tajul Muluk's "deviant teachings", and two days later a police report was filed against him.
 On 16 March, the East Java regional police charged Tajul Muluk with blasphemy under Article 156(a) of the Indonesian Criminal Code, and with "offensive actions" under Article 335 of the Code.
 The indictment accused Tajul Muluk of telling his followers that the Qur'an is not the authentic text of Islam.
 His trial began at the Sampang District Court on 24 April 2012 and he was sentenced to two years in prison on 12 July 2012 under Article 156(a).
 Following the verdict Tajul Muluk reportedly said he would lodge an appeal.

+In 2022, over 30 local areas, including in the Sintang Regency in West Kalimantan, banned or limited Shi'a activities.